Jamel Debbouze: Life

 Jamel Debbouze was born in Paris, France.
 His family, from Taza, moved back to Morocco the following year.
-They returned in 1979 and settled in Trappes in 1983, in the Paris region, where was spent the rest of his childhood.
+They returned in 1979 and settled in Trappes in 1983, in the Paris region, where he spent the rest of his childhood.
 He has five younger siblings: Mohamed, Hayat, Karim, Rachid and Nawel.

-On 17 January 1990, at the train station in Trappes, he was struck by a passing train travelling at 150 km/h.
-He lost the use of his right arm in the accident, which killed another young man, Jean-Paul Admette, the son of the singer Michel Admette from Reunion.
-Debbouze was sued by the victim's family for manslaughter but the case was dismissed for lack of proof.
-In December 2004, he was going to perform on stage on the French island of Réunion, but Debbouze cancelled, claiming illness, as Michel Admette's parents had organized a demonstration against his arrival.
+On 17 January 1990, at the Trappes railway station, Debbouze and another boy of the same age were attempting to cross the track and both were hit by the Paris-Nantes train, travelling at 150 km/h.
+Debbouze lost the use of his right arm, and the other boy, the son of the Réunion-born singer Michel Admette, was killed.
+Admette and his wife brought proceedings against Debbouze—who was 14 years old at the time—for manslaughter.
+The case ended in a nolle prosequi.
+In December 2004, Debbouze was going to perform on stage on the French island of Réunion, but cancelled, claiming illness, as Michel Admette's family had organized a demonstration against his arrival.
 He has since never set foot on Reunion.

-In 1995, he was spotted by the bosses of Radio Nova, Jacques Massadian and Jean-François Bizot, who made him famous (Massadian would become his manager).
+In 1995, Debbouze was spotted by the bosses of Radio Nova, Jacques Massadian and Jean-François Bizot, who made him famous (Massadian would become his manager).
 He debuted on Radio Nova, with a film review show, Le Cinéma de Jamel and on television around 1996–1997 on cable channel Paris Première, in a TV show co-produced by Radio Nova and the channel.
 He took Le Cinéma de Jamel to television on Canal+ in 1998.
 On the same channel, he contributed to another show, H, along with Éric Judor and Ramzy Bedia.

 He acted in the movies Zonzon (1998), international box-office hit Amélie (2001), domestic hit Asterix & Obelix: Mission Cleopatra (2002), and Angel-A (2005, directed by Luc Besson).

 In 2006, he acted in the historical movie Days of Glory (which he co-produced), paying tribute to the North African soldiers who fought for France during the Second World War.
 For this movie, he got the prize for best male actor at the 59th edition of the Cannes Film Festival with Samy Naceri, Roschdy Zem, Sami Bouajila and Bernard Blancan.

 In April 2008, Debbouze opened a comedy club, called Le Comedy Club, in Paris aimed at launching newcomers on the stand-up scene.

 On 29 March 2008, Debbouze became engaged to French journalist and news anchor Mélissa Theuriau; the two married on 7 May 2008 and subsequently had two children.

 In 2009, Debbouze collaborated with the rap band 113 and Awa Imani for the project Maghreb United of Rim'K'.

 On 1 December 2010, Debbouze's new DVD named Made in Jamel featuring the likes of Gad Elmaleh, Florence Foresti, Élie Semoun, Stromae, Didier Bourdon, Youness Ait Benouissaden, Hanane Nader, Noureddine Oussayah and Sophie Mounicot was released.

 His show, Jamel improvise, debuted in January 2011, before playing every evening's Tout sur Jamel from 1 to 20 January at the Casino de Paris.

 He was the chairman of the 2013 César Awards.